JennEYoon/geo-ml/rainforest/readme.md

 # Amazon Rainforest project:

-## To move Readme.md into a Porject Wiki or a Github Blog.IO.
+## To move written content into a Project Wiki or a Personal Blog.

 ### Based on 2017 Kaggle Challenge, Planet Labs sponsor